ntwalibas/unitary-proposal/README.md

 a lot of the native data types would not fit into available registers.
 Therefore, as initial native data types, only qubits, bits and integers will be ported.

-The language also offers the possiblity to created user data types (even generic ones) and considering that the whole generated program is to run on the Rigetti stack, it is not wise to enable this feature for the moment.
+The language also offers the possiblity to create user data types (even generic ones) and considering that the whole generated program is to run on the Rigetti stack, it is not wise to enable this feature at the moment.

 Avalon functions can also be parametrized (as in Haskell) and they even have a feature we call *extended overloading* where two functions with the same names and parameters can have different return types.
 Depending on what I am able to accomplish (efficiently) with the Rigetti stack, some of those features may be disabled.